BigMike502/SimpleCalc/README.md

 # SimpleCalc
 ```
-Simple calculator I built in C#.
-Built with .NET 5.
 This Project is now my final project for SD 1 / Code Louisville.

+There is NOTHING special you need to have downloaded or ready on your computer.
+If you run it through Visual Studio It should work without any problems.
+This Project was built on Visual Studios 2019 with C# under .NET 5 Framework.
+You should also beable to build it and should show up under bin/debug/net5.0/SimpleCalc.exe.

 This is just as the name says, it is a Simple Calculator.
 It will only at this moment will do simple arithmatic.  (add, subtract, multiply, devide) It will only take two numbers at the moment.